LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 be corrected otherwise the test results can be misleading.

 Tests that for some reason should be skipped can have the test clause head prefixed with the `(-)/1` operator.
-An alternative is to use the conditional compilation directives.
 The number of skipped tests is reported together with the numbers of passed and failed tests.
+The conditional compilation directives can also be used in alternative but note that in this case there will be no report on the number of skipped tests.

 Deterministic unit tests are currently not available when using Lean Prolog or Quintus Prolog as backend compilers.